SLKCatalystPartners/slkcatalystpartners.github.io/approach.md

   - section: "Innovate out of stagnation"
     id: "innovation-growth-strategy"
-    challenges:
-      - title: "The Challenge"
-        description: "Many companies struggle to sustain momentum in innovation and growth and are often stuck in cycles of incremental changes rather than engaging in breakthrough innovations.
+    challenge: "Many companies struggle to sustain momentum in innovation and growth and are often stuck in cycles of incremental changes rather than engaging in breakthrough innovations.
 Without structured frameworks, they miss opportunities in existing and new markets.
 The complexities of integrating new technologies and aligning with customer needs further impair their efforts."
-    solution:
-      - title: "The Solution"
-        description: "SLK Catalyst Partners offers structured frameworks to guide companies through the innovation and growth process.
+    solution: "SLK Catalyst Partners offers structured frameworks to guide companies through the innovation and growth process.
 These frameworks help organizations enhance customer experiences, expand services, and adopt sustainable practices.
 Our tailored strategies ensure no valuable opportunities are overlooked."
     frameworks:
       - name: "The Innovation Radar"
         description: "Identifies diverse innovation types to ensure no high-ROI opportunities are missed."